DongDong-Zoez/HCV/README.md

 # HCV

-The latest version of the HCV algorithm has not publish on R Cran packages.
+The latest version of the HCV algorithm has not publish on R Cran packages yet.

 ## Installation